dimforge/nphysics.org/docs/nphysics_testbed.md

 use nphysics_testbed3d::Testbed;                 // The testbed to display/run the simulation.
 ```

-The first thing we want to do is create a new physics world with its default parameters, and change the default gravity (set to zero) so that is points toward the negative $y$-axis:
+The first thing we want to do is create a new physics world with its default parameters, and change the default gravity (initialized to zero by default) so that is points toward the negative $y$-axis:

 ```rust
 let mut world = World::new();